iredmail/docs/en_US/installation/0-install.iredmail.on.freebsd.with.jail.md

 * In Jail, install binary package `bash-static`, it's required by iRedMail.

 ```
-# -- For FreeBSD 10 or later releases --
 # pkg install bash-static

-# -- For FreeBSD 9 or earlier releases --
-# pkg_add -r bash-static
 ```

 ## Start iRedMail installer